Nestory Irankunda

-Early life
+Early life and education

-Nestory Irankunda was born on 9 February 2006 in Kigoma, Tanzania, the third eldest child with two older brothers and five younger sisters to Gideon, a rideshare driver, and his wife, Dafroza.
+Nestory Irankunda was born on 9 February 2006 in Kigoma, Tanzania, the third-eldest child with two older brothers and five younger sisters to Gideon, a rideshare driver, and his wife, Dafroza.
 His parents were originally from Burundi, but fled their home due to the civil war escalating at the time.
 His father led his family to a refugee camp in Tanzania where Nestory was born.

-They soon moved to Perth in Western Australia, when Irankunda was three months old, before moving to the northern suburbs of Adelaide, South Australia in 2013.
-Irankunda grew up in a Christian home, and found his love of football whilst playing with his older brothers in the yard of his home.
+They moved to Perth in Western Australia, when Irankunda was three months old, before relocating interstate to the northern suburbs of Adelaide, South Australia at the age of seven in 2013.
+Irankunda grew up in a Christian home, and found his love of football while playing with his older brothers in the yard of his home.
 At the age of eight, Irankunda played for his first football club at Parafield Gardens after being spotted by the under-10s coach of the local club.

+Irankunda attended Parafield Gardens High School in Parafield Gardens, South Australia, a northern suburb of Adelaide.
+Despite claiming to do poorly at school, Irankunda stated his favourite subject was English, and he enjoyed the Harry Potter books series and film series.
+He was a runner-up in his category in the School Sports Awards in December 2022.

+During his upbringing, Irankunda's father drove him around to his football games before he was old enough to obtain his driver's licence, and his older brothers stopped playing football to help pay for his football fees when he played in NPL.
+For this reason, he considers his father and brothers as his heroes, as well as his mother and sisters, who took care of him when he was a baby.
+During his junior years in Australian football, he first played with Northern Wolves in the northern Adelaide suburb of Elizabeth for a season in 2015.
+During this time, coach Agostino Bivone helped the family by driving them to games, and the club subsidised their fees when they could not afford them.

-During his junior years in Australian football, he played with Northern Wolves and Parafield Gardens before being scouted and signed by National Premier Leagues (NPL) side Adelaide Croatia Raiders.
+After making the move to Parafield Gardens SSC, he was scouted and signed by National Premier Leagues (NPL) side Adelaide Croatia Raiders.
 During his time in the youth levels for the Raiders, he caught the attention of many scouts in the area including Airton Andrioli, the head of youth for A-League side Adelaide United, who eventually invited him to trial for the youth squad before offering a permanent spot after a couple of weeks.
 When asked about Irankunda in an interview in 2023, Andrioli stated, "When you see a boy like Nestory, some players have that naturally.
-That gift of understanding and reading the game.
-Being street smart.
+That gift of understanding and reading the game - Being street smart.
 You don’t see that a lot in Australian players.
-That's why Nestory from the start had that kind of thing."
+That's why Nestory from the start had that kind of thing".